Why You May Not Want A Spousal Support Order

-You should also consider the impact on your spouse if he or she were to receive less.
-If you are wanting to settle on some other issues, he or she may not be as willing to negotiate
+You should also consider the impact on your spouse if they were to receive less.
+If you are wanting to settle on some other issues, they may not be as willing to negotiate.

 In order to change your spousal support, whether you’re the recipient or payor there must be a material change of circumstance.
 Quitting your job usually does not qualify, but there are some circumstances where it will.
-Here are some situations that will help getting spousal support reduced:
+Here are some situations that will help to get spousal support reduced.

-1. Losing your job due to no fault of your own.
+- Losing your job due to no fault of your own

-2. Retirement at the right age will almost always qualify.
+- Retirement at the right age will almost always qualify

-3. There are also some changes to the recipient’s financial circumstances that may qualify.
+- There are also some changes to the recipient’s financial circumstances that may qualify

 If your spouse is already paying for certain expenses or is depositing money into a joint account, you may not want a spousal support order because of the tax consequences.

-But, if you need support, you should try to get an agreement for temporary spousal support, while you are waiting for you divorce to finalize.
+But, if you need support, you should try to get an agreement for temporary spousal support, while you are waiting for your divorce to finalize.